mongodb/docs/source/includes/fact-subset-privilege-actions.rst

 .. note::

    The available :manual:`privilege actions
-   </reference/privilege-actions/>` for custom MongoDB roles support a
+   </reference/privilege-actions/>` for custom roles support a
    subset of MongoDB commands.
 See :ref:`paid-tier-command-limitations` for more information.